JMRI: DecoderPro User Guide

 - Formatting with the Grid Layout

-columns within a row element (or vice versa) it is not possible to
+you have multiple columns within a row element (or vice versa) it is not possible to

-ensure that rows in adjacent columns (or vice
+ensure that rows in adjacent columns (or vice versa) stay aligned.

 - grid - Create a grid layout (within a "row" or "column" element):